nrwl/nx/docs/shared/recipes/nx-release/automatically-version-with-conventional-commits.md

   - chore(release): 1.0.0
 ```

-then Nx Release will select the `minor` and elect to release version 1.1.0.
+then Nx Release will select the `minor` version bump and elect to release version 1.1.0.
 This is because there is a `feat` commit since the last release of 1.0.0.

 {% callout type="info" title="No changes detected" %}
 If Nx Release does not find any relevant commits since the last release, it will skip releasing a new version.
-This works with [independent releases](/recipes/nx-release/independent-releases) as well, allowing for only some projects to be released and some to be skipped.
+This works with [independent releases](/recipes/nx-release/release-projects-independently) as well, allowing for only some projects to be released and some to be skipped.
 {% /callout %}

 ## Usage with Independent Releases

-If you are using [independent releases](/recipes/nx-release/independent-releases), Nx Release will determine the version bump for each project independently.
+If you are using [independent releases](/recipes/nx-release/release-projects-independently), Nx Release will determine the version bump for each project independently.
 For example, if the git history looks like this:

 ```
   - fix(pkg-1): fix something